 Derivatives.
-Prior to repurchasing our interest rate hedges, we recorded their fair value on our Consolidated Balance Sheets and included any changes in fair value in comprehensive income.
-We determined fair value utilizing the cash flows valuation technique.
+Our foreign exchange hedges are recorded at their fair value on our Consolidated Balance Sheets and any changes in fair value are included in comprehensive income.
+We determined the fair value of foreign exchange hedges utilizing the cash flows valuation technique.